apollographql/rover/docs/source/migration.md

 ---
 title: Migrating to Rover
-description: From the Apollo CLI
+subtitle: Migrate to the Rover CLI from the Apollo CLI
+description: Learn about the partially deprecated Apollo CLI and how to transition to the Rover CLI for interacting with Apollo GraphOS services.

 ---

 The [Apollo CLI](./apollo-cli/) is Apollo's previous CLI tool for managing graphs with [GraphOS](/graphos/).